Floyd Mayweather suffered an epic fail when predicting a talentless influencer had any chance of beating his Manny Pacquiao benchmark.

-According to Mayweather Promotions and Fanmio Boxing, upon announcing a ‘special exhibition,’ the undefeated five-division boxing superstar ‘confirmed the match-up that is expected to shatter pay-per-view records.’
+Unfathomably, the undefeated five-division boxing superstar ‘confirmed he expected the match-up to shatter pay-per-view records.

-Mayweather has since defended his decision to face a vlogger amidst a wave of criticism.
+At the time, Mayweather defended his decision to face a vlogger amidst a wave of criticism.

-“This is going to be a great night for the fans worldwide due to us bringing something special to them through sports and entertainment,” said Mayweather.
+“This will be a great night for the fans worldwide due to us bringing something special to them through sports and entertainment,” said Mayweather.

 “I have never shied away from doing things differently throughout my career.
 This special exhibition is just another opportunity for me to do it again.”

 Mayweather has a perfect 50-0 record with 27 knockouts.
-He completed his illustrious career with a total of twelve world titles in five weight divisions.
+He completed his illustrious career with twelve world titles in five weight divisions.

-The achievement includes wins over world champions, including Manny Pacquiao, Oscar De La Hoya, and Canelo Alvarez.
+The achievement includes wins over world champions, including Pacquiao, Oscar De La Hoya, and Canelo Alvarez.

 Smashing pay-per-view records along the way, the global superstar also defeated UFC superstar Conor McGregor in a must-see boxing event watched the world over.